Urman, Suwayda

-Urman (عرمان; also spelled Orman or Arman) is a village in southern Syria, administratively part of the Salkhad District of the al-Suwayda Governorate.
-It is located south of al-Suwayda and nearby localities include Salkhad to the west, Awas to the south, Malah to the east and Sahwat al-Khudr to the north.
+Urman (عرمان; also spelled Orman or Arman) is a village in southern Syria, administratively part of the Salkhad District of the Suwayda Governorate.
+It is located south of Suwayda and nearby localities include Salkhad to the west, Awas to the south, Malah to the east and Sahwet al-Khudr to the north.
 In the 2004 census it had a population of 5,735.
+Its inhabitants are predominantly Druze, with a Christian minority.

 History

 Byzantine-era ruins and artifacts have been found in Urman.
 However, unlike other towns in the vicinity, Urman's inhabitants did not convert to Christianity by the 4th century, as indicated by an absence of Christian symbols and edifices.
 Paganism was practiced in the village until at least 517, as evidenced by stone inscriptions from Urman.
 There were Arab tribesmen in the village, but it is not clear if they formed all or part of the population.